 Very low maintenance requirements are part of the appeal that makes quartz countertops so attractive to homeowners in 2018.
 Compared to natural stone such as granite and marble, quartz is a far more durable material that also happens to be very stylish.
-Many of the homeowners replacing their natural-stone surfaces with quartz couldn’t get used to the frequent wiping, light scrubbing, and resealing that marble, granite, travertine, and soapstone call for.
+Many of the homeowners replacing their natural-stone surfaces with quartz couldn’t get used to the frequent wiping, light scrubbing, and resealing that marble, granite, travertine, and quartzite call for.

 With natural-stone counters, busy lifestyles can result in neglected cleaning and resealing schedules.
 When marble is installed in the bathroom, not having enough time to squeegee excess water after a morning shower may cause you to worry about water stains while you’re trying to concentrate at work.
 On the other hand, quartz provides significant peace of mind in this regard.
 The following recommendations for quartz maintenance are the only ones you should keep in mind.